oracle/pgql-lang/pages/pgql-1.2-spec.md

 ## Main query structure

+The previous section on [writing simple queries](#writing-simple-queries) provided a basic introduction to graph pattern matching.
+The rest of this document introduces the different functionalities in more detail.

-The following is the main query structure:
+The following is the syntax of the main query structure:

 ```bash
 Query ::= <CommonPathExpressions>?